LilaRest/tulipe/docs/guide/get-started/intuition.md

 console.("Connected wallet address is : " + dapp.signer.address)
 const block = dapp.provider.getBlock(123456)
 ```
-You don't have anymore to deal with multiple manual instanciations.
+You don't have anymore to deal with multiple manual instantiations.

 ::: tip Explanations
 When your DApp initializes, Tulipe will populate the `dapp` object with all the networks, wallets and contracts you have configured, and much more !